DS4PS/data-driven-management-textbook/README.md

 # Data Analytics for the Public Good

-This repo is used for a collaborative book-writing project as part of an Executive MPA class at Arizona State University.
+This repo is used for a collaborative book-writing project as part of an Executive MPA class at Arizona State University. [ syllabus ](assets/Syllabus-PAF-586-Spring-2019.pdf)

 The page design was adapted from the [contrast](https://github.com/niklasbuschmann/contrast) theme.